diabalsaadiOP/interview-agent/sentiment_results_interview.md

 - **LLM Sentiment:** Neutral
 - **Explanation:** Neutral

-The greeting is formal and professional, setting a neutral tone for the interview.
+The initial greeting between Jane Phillips and Mrs. Stevens sets a formal tone without expressing any emotions or opinions.
+The conversation has not yet deviated from neutral topics.

 ### Segment 2
 > I'm pleased to meet you.
 Please have a seat.
 Thank you.

-- **LLM Sentiment:** Positive
+- **LLM Sentiment:** Neutral
 - **Explanation:** Neutral

-The tone appears calm and welcoming but lacks emotional depth or strong opinion to classify as positive or negative.
+The tone is polite and courteous, but lacks emotional depth or strong expression of enthusiasm, making it neutral in terms of sentiment.

 ### Segment 3
 > According to your resume, you have several years of office experience.